CTC is a very complex system. An understanding of the goals of CTC and

 Toggle sensor: Required.
 This name is automatically generated by the patterns system.
 This associates the toggle switch on the panel with this Call On.

 When you first enter this screen, there is nothing in the "Grouping list" area.
 Once you have entered new entries, you may individually select an entry by clicking on it, and then the "Edit Below" and "Delete" buttons become available, along with various field(s) below being enabled for changing.
-In order to get started, press "Add New" the first time here, and various fields below will be enabled based upon how you have configured you system for Signal Heads or Signal Masts in "Configure / Defaults".
-All fields will be described below, but may not be available based upon Signal Heads or Signal Masts selected:
+In order to get started, press "Add New" the first time here, and various fields below will be enabled based upon how you have configured you system for Signal Heads or Signal Masts via the "Configure > Defaults" menu.
+Below all fields are described, but some may not be available based upon Signal Heads or Signal Masts selected:

 Signal: Required.
 Choose from the signals defined in your system already.
 Then select in the drop down to the right of this field whether the signal faces Left or Right.